dj3l4l/dj3l4l.github.io/_posts/2022-12-08-Personal-Interests-and-Motivations.md

 Whilst reading the works of Bayesian pioneers (such as Jeffreys and Jaynes, and even Gibbs(!) and Laplace(!!)), it suddenly became apparent to me that a large body of work from the early 50s to the late 80s contained incredibly important, but mostly forgotten insights.

+## Forgotten Breakthroughs

 Though perhaps not *completely* forgotten, many important discoveries regarding Bayesian inference remain trapped in academic niches.
 These niches are themselves stuck in a time when the computer was still in its infancy, and when analytical (not computational) solutions limited the scope of possible progress.

 When I realised this, I decided to create a website (this website), which I would use to publish lesser-known but valuable concepts: not just from Bayesian inference, but from other relevant fields also.
 My hopes are that the blogposts, projects and open-source code that I write will illustrate to others how valuable those concepts are.
 And perhaps even connect those ideas to more current and pressing issues.
 For example, the measurement and removal of unwanted bias from automated decision processes.

+## Thoughts on the Future of Explainable AI

 There is no way to know when a paradigm shift will occur in Explainable AI, or what it will look like when it does occur.
 But I am confident that, whenever such a breakthrough will happen, it will not be due to the discovery of new and exotic methods for encoding and decoding *patterns*.